fdformula/FiniteDifferenceFormula.jl/README.md

 ### function decimalplaces( ) or decimalplaces(n)

-Without argument, the function returns current decimal places.
-With argument n, it sets the decimal places to be n for generating Julia function for a formula.
+Without an argument, the function returns current decimal places.
+With argument n, it sets the decimal places to be n for generating Julia function(s) for a formula.
 Without/before calling the function, 16 decimal places are used by default.

 ### function activatejuliafunction( )